Fireark123/hello-world./README.md

 # hello-world.
 hello-world is a simple testing program that is being tested by the source github A bit about me...
-I am an coder and an individual that is open minded to new ideas and an gamer i play minecraft and i am a student
+I am an coder and an individual that is open minded to new ideas and I am an minecrafter that plays minecraft and an student.